On-chip nonclassical light sources

 Fig.1.
 Left: Ladder of dressed states in a strongly coupled quantum dot-cavity system.
 Right: The anharmonicity of this ladder can be employed to achieve photon blockade (input laser frequency tuned to first order dressed states - see blue arrow in the left figure), or photon induced tunneling (input laser frequency tuned to higher order dressed states - e.g., 2nd order dressed states, as shown by the red arrow in the left figure).

-The goal of this project is to build non-classical light sources on a chip by employing the photon blockade and photon-induced tunneling effects.
-This is implemented with photonic-crystal nanocavities with embedded quantum dots (QDs) using the effects originating in cavity quantum electrodynamics (cQED).
-In particular, we are focusing on on-demand, deterministic generation of single photons and multi-photon states.
-In contrast to the single photon generation schemes based on atom-optics, one does not need complex setups for atom cooling and trapping, as everything is done in an integrated structure fabricated on a chip using processes compatible with semiconductor manufacturing.
+The goal of this project is to build nonclassical light sources on a chip by employing the photon blockade and photon-induced tunneling effects.
+This is implemented with photonic-crystal nanocavities containing embedded quantum dots (QDs) using the strong optical nonlinearities achievable in cavity quantum-electrodynamics (cQED) at the single-photon level.
+In particular, we are working toward the on-demand, deterministic generation of single photons and multi-photon states in a solid-state platform.
+In contrast to the single photon generation schemes based on atomic and molecular optics, one does not need complex setups for atom cooling and trapping, as everything is done in an integrated structure fabricated on a chip using processes compatible with semiconductor manufacturing.

-In the most basic scheme (Fig.1), the non-classical light is generated by filtering a stream of photons coming from a classical coherent light source producing photons with Poisson statistics through a single photonic-crystal nano-cavity containing a single, strongly coupled QD.
-Due to the highly nonlinear character of the interaction between the input light and a strongly coupled cavity-QD system, the output light can be engineered into a stream of single photons.
-Furthermore, higher order photon states (consisting of, e.g., two or three photons), can be preferentially generated by tuning the frequency of the input light (Fig 2.) .
+In the most basic scheme (Fig. 1), the nonclassical light is generated by filtering a stream of photons coming from a classical coherent light source (producing photons with Poisson statistics) through a single photonic-crystal nano-cavity containing a single, strongly coupled QD.
+Due to the highly nonlinear character of the interaction between the input light and a strongly coupled cavity-QD system, the admission of a single photon into the cavity may enhance (photon-tunnelling) or diminish (photon-blockade) the probability for a second photon to enter the cavity .
+This means that the output light can be engineered to have highly nonclassical photon statistics, such as a stream of single photon states.
+Furthermore, higher order photon states (consisting of, e.g., two or three photons), can be preferentially generated by tuning the frequency of the input light (Fig. 2) .
 A source of such higher order photon states, also known as Fock states, can then be used for efficient generation of NOON-states.
 These large entangled photon states are particularly interesting for quantum metrology and high resolution quantum lithography and sensing.

-Beyond studies based on a simple cavity with a QD, we explore cQED and non-classical light generation in more complex systems, such as photonic molecules (Fig. 3) , bimodal nanocavities (Fig. 4) , and large systems of coupled cavities.
+Beyond studies based on a simple cavity containing a resonant QD, we explore cQED and non-classical light generation in more complex systems, such as bimodal nanocavities , photonic molecules , and cavities coupled to four-level emitters .
+In addition, we have recently begun to optimize the frequency detuning between the QD and the cavity as a way of enhancing the nonclassical character of the transmitted light .

 last modified on Thursday December 12, 2013